mynar7/blog/content/blog/how-to-debounce/index.md

 ## Parting Thoughts

-So there you have it: two different ways to implement debounce functions in JS and React.
+So there you have it throttling and debounce functions in JS and React.

 But would you ever implement this yourself in real life?

 Sure!
 If you just needed simple functionality like this, you could absolutely manage your own debounce logic/helpers in your app.
-However, you can absolutely pull in a solution like [Lodash](https://lodash.com/docs/4.17.15#debounce) and just use the debounce function that they've implemented.
+However, you can absolutely pull in a solution like Lodash and just use the [debounce](https://lodash.com/docs/4.17.15#debounce) or [throttle](https://lodash.com/docs/4.17.15#throttle) functions that they've implemented.

 I find it fun to try and implement my own solutions, and I think it's worth the mental gymnastics to give this stuff a shot in your own code every once in a while.
 But don't be fooled, nobody will judge you if you reach for a third-party solution!